AdyGCode/SaaS-BED-Notes/Session-05/S05-APIS-and-Security.md

 ## Create Base Controller

-In a previous tutorial we created a class to deal with the responses... this time we will extend the Controller class to create a new "Base Controller" and in here create the responses we need.
+In a previous tutorial we created a class to deal with the responses...

+This time we will extend the Controller class to create a new "Base Controller" and in here create the responses we need.

 ```bash
 php artisan make:controller BaseController